RyanDeBarros/Space-Raiders/README.md

 ## Specifications

 It is written in Godot Engine using GDScript, and uses several JSON files as a way of managing large amounts of data, such as game settings, player/enemy/projectile design, and the upgrade system.
-As it is with version 1.0.0, the game *is* playable, but is minimal and limited in gameplay variety.
+As it is in version 1.0.0, the game *is* playable, but is minimal and limited in gameplay variety.
 Still, Space Raiders v1.0.0 consists of all the necessary game components:
 * Player controls
 * Combat mechanics
 * Enemy design